mxdzi/redditdl/README.md

 # redditdl

-A simple Python script for downloading the images from reddit.com.
+A simple Python script for downloading images from reddit.com.

 ## How to use

-Images are saved in folder named after subreddit inside `downloads` folder.
+Images are saved in a folder named after the subreddit inside the `downloads` folder.
-By default a subreddit is sorted by new and images from yesterday are downloaded.
+By default, a subreddit is sorted by new, and images from yesterday are downloaded.

-To download all images from subreddit pass subreddit name as first argument:
+To download all images from a subreddit, pass the subreddit name as the first argument.:

     redditdl.py xxx